-The pass-back rule is one that still brings a lot of confusion to players at all levels.
+The back-pass rule is one that still brings a lot of confusion to players at all levels.
 The question is “When can you pass the ball back to your goalkeeper in soccer?”

 I’ve played defense most of my life and it has often happened that even referees don’t fully understand what the modern rule is, or how to interpret it.